repicao/IH_AB_DA_FT_JAN_2024/Class_Materials/MidTerm_Project/Readme.md

 - Group of maximum of two people per project.
 Even though it is not recommended, you can work alone on the project.
 - Every team has a 12 minute time-slot on presentation day (7 minutes presentation plus 5 minutes Q&A).
 - Every team should prepare a well-documented and organized presentation.
 Although presenting only a Jupyter Notebook is acceptable, we encourage you to prepare additional slides for a better story-telling experience.
-- By Monday afternoon we need you to submit a general plan for your project.
+- By Monday 10am we need you to submit a general plan for your project.
 To do this, first create a new Github repository dedicated for the midterm project, containing a readme file.
 The readme should be brief (half page or max 1 page) containing the following: (Please don't forget to submit the URL to your project repository on the student portal)

      + Members of the group
      + Goal of the project, what you want to achieve.
 Please specify if it is a modelling or BI project